qlyticsllc/qplatform/README.md

-Qlytics and it's partner Global Risk Intelligence Inc. (GRI) are pleased to provide the following response to RFI Number: 70SBUR19I00000038.
+Global Risk Intelligence Inc. (GRI) and Qlytics are pleased to provide the following response to RFI Number: 70SBUR19I00000038.

 Information provided within this repository outlines Qlytics and GRI capabilities, details on Qlytics AI Development Platform, an overview on how the Qlytics Platform streamlines the AI/ML development process and how Qlytics meets and exceeds the governments requirements to;
 1. Automate the use of AI/ML